lahodge/r-workshop/README.md

 # r-workshop
-My repo for the "R for Excel Users" workshop
+My repo for the "R for Excel Users" workshop.